WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 ```
 </details>

+Run the code to check it.
+Looks as if the rocket is pointing in the wrong direction...

 Each turtle object has a direction it is facing, specified by a number from 0 to 360: the default direction system in turtle looks like this:

 ![turtle orientation](turtle-orientation.png "Turtle orientation")